-- --create name path: Pushes a copy of the instance directory from the local filesystem to SolrCloud.
+- init [--force]: The init command, which initializes the overall state of the SolrCloud deployment, must be executed before starting solr-server daemons for the first time.
+Use this command cautiously because it erases all SolrCloud deployment state information.
+After successful initialization, you cannot recover any previous state. - instancedir [--generate path [-schemaless]] [--create name path] [--update name path] [--get name path] [--delete name] [--list]: Manipulates the instance directories.
+The following options are supported: - --generate path: Allows users to generate the template of the instance directory.
+The template is stored at a designated path in a local filesystem and has configuration files under ./conf. - -schemaless A schemaless template of the instance directory is generated.
+For more information on schemaless support, see Schemaless Mode Overview and Best Practices on page 68. - --create name path: Pushes a copy of the instance directory from the local filesystem to SolrCloud.
 If an instance directory is already available to SolrCloud, this command fails.
-See --update for changing name paths that already exist. - --update name path: Updates an existiing SolrCloud copy of an instance directory based on the files in a local filesystem.
+See --update for changing name paths that already exist. - --update name path: Updates an existing SolrCloud copy of an instance directory based on the files in a local filesystem.
 This command is analogous to first using --delete name followed by --create name path. - --get name path: Downloads the named collection instance directory at a specified path in a local filesystem.
 Once downloaded, files can be further edited. - --delete name: Deletes the instance directory name from SolrCloud. - --list: Prints a list of all available instance directories known to SolrCloud. - config [--create name baseConfig [-p name=value]...] [--delete name]: Manipulates configs.
 The following options are supported: - --create name baseConfig [-p name=value]...: Creates a new config based on an existing config.
 The config is created with the specified name, using baseConfig as the template. -p can be used to override a baseConfig setting. immutable is the only property that supports override.
-For more information about existing templates, see Included Immutable Config Templates on page 20. - --delete name: Deletes a config. - collection [--create name -s <numShards> [-c <collection.configName>] [-r <replicationFactor>] [-m <maxShardsPerHost>] [-n <createHostSet>]] [--delete name] [--reload name] [--stat name] [--list] [--deletedocs name]: Manipulates collections.
-The following options are supported: - --create name -s <numShards> [-a] [-c <collection.configName>] [-r <replicationFactor>] [-m <maxShardsPerHost>] [-n <createHostSet>]]:Creates a new collection.
+For more information on existing templates, see Included Immutable Config Templates on page 24. - --delete name: Deletes a config. - collection [--create name -s <numShards> [-c <collection.configName>] [-r <replicationFactor>] [-m <maxShardsPerHost>] [-n <createHostSet>]] [--delete name]

+[--reload name] [--stat name] [--list] [--deletedocs name]: Manipulates collections.
+The following options are supported:

+- --create name -s <numShards> [-a] [-c <collection.configName>] [-r <replicationFactor>] [-m <maxShardsPerHost>] [-n <createHostSet>]]:Creates a new collection.

-New collections are given the specified name and are sharded to <numShards>.
+New collections are given the specified name, and are sharded to <numShards>.